SecretShinobi/SecretShinobi.github.io/README.md

 # SecretShinobi.github.io
-This is my website made using github pages
+This is my website hosted with github pages